The Best Isle of Skye Itinerary Scotland by JetSettingFools.com

 Spot the Isle of Skye Sheep, Scotland

-Staffin is a quaint township of little white houses and grazing sheep that sits between the sea and The Quiraing – and it’s home to a few cafes where travelers can stop for a bite to eat.
+Staffin is a quaint township of little white houses and grazing sheep that sits between the sea and The Quiraing.
+It’s also home to a few cafes where travelers can stop for a bite to eat.

-The Hungry Gull is a casual eatery right on the main road that serves an all-day brunch and daily specials.
-At nearby Columba 1400, they offer affordable toasties, salads and soups.
+The Hungry Gull is a casual eatery that serves an all-day brunch and daily specials.
+At the nearby Columba 1400, they offer affordable toasties, salads and soups.

-Bear in mind that sitting down for lunch can eat up a big part of your day (especially with the summer crowds).
 Plan on spending at least an hour at lunch.
-Travelers who would rather eat on the go should pack a picnic lunch.
+Those who would rather eat on the go should pack a picnic lunch.
 Affordable items are available at the Portree Co-Op grocery store.

 View looking up at The Quiraing on Skye, Scotland